ucsd-ml-arts/ml-art-final-ohjay/README.md

 ## Technical Notes

+To run 3D-GAN, you will need to install Torch (see [this](http://torch.ch/docs/getting-started.html) and maybe [this](https://github.com/nagadomi/waifu2x/issues/253#issuecomment-445448928)).
+For mesh visualization, you may want to install `mayavi` (this can be done via pip).

 Any implementation details or notes we need to repeat your work.
 - Does this code require other pip packages, software, etc?
 - Does it run on some other (non-datahub) platform?
 (CoLab, etc.)